-When making an investment in Wilmington real estate, you’ll want to be as informed as possible.
+When making an investment in Eastern real estate, you’ll want to be as informed as possible.
 There is a lot of information you will want to collect for the property you are thinking about buying.
 Real estate investment is a huge decision and isn’t something you should go into lightly.
 Gaining as much knowledge as possible about a home will only benefit you in the long run.
-Below are just a few of the questions you should be asking before making a real estate investment in Wilmington!
+Below are just a few of the questions you should be asking before making a real estate investment in Eastern!

 In any real estate transaction, one of the most important things to do is to make sure the property has a clean title.
 Having a cloudy title means that someone else may be able to make a claim to the property, thus making your purchase invalid.
 Sales history of a property is typically public information.
 Using your county appraisers website, you can see who owned the home, what they paid and when.
 While you should ALWAYS use a title company to check everything out, you can do some research by checking the property’s sales history on your own.
 Knowing the sales history can also give you an upper hand in negotiations.
 You’ll be able to see who paid what for the property and when.